BoomerangRosalina/BoomerangRosalinaBot/README.txt

 If you are looking for how to make NSFW commands, you should look here: https://github.com/ErisTheEagleArt/nsfwbot

+For now if you are wondering how to add a soundboard system in the bot, for now, go here: https://github.com/BoomerangRosalina/PeachMusic

 You can Fork, Modify, Edit, and even Self host our Source code for your discord bot.